Guildflow/guildflow-marketing-website/content/terms-of-service.md

 aliases: /terms/
 ---

-Our Terms of Service policy is still in-development during [public alpha](/public-alpha).
+Our Terms of Service policy is still in-development.

 If you would like to review it when it is published, please [contact us](/contact).
 Thanks.